Measuring risk contagion in financial networks with CoVaR: Risk contagion in a bipartite network with asymptotically independent objects

-Incidentally, if $\max_{\ell \in \mathbb{I}_d}\P(\min\{a_{1\ell},a_{2\ell}\}>0)=0$, reflecting that the two agents are not connected to same object at the same time, the right hand side in \eqref{eq5} turns out to be 0, $\text{ECI}(X_1|X_2)$ becomes finite and the $\CoVaR$ approximation is not valid anymore.
+Incidentally, if $\max_{\ell \in \mathbb{I}_d}\P(\min\{a_{1\ell},a_{2\ell}\}>0)=0$, reflecting that the two banks/agents are not connected to same asset/object at the same time, the right-hand side of \eqref{eq5} turns out to be 0, $\text{ECI}(X_1|X_2)$ becomes finite leading to the asymptotically independent model and the $\CoVaR$ approximation of \Cref{prop:condprobmain} is not valid anymore.
 In the next few results, we concentrate on the case where $\max_{\ell\in \mathbb{I}_d}\P(\min\{a_{1\ell},a_{2\ell}\}>0)=0$, which relates to a scenario where the aggregate returns of financial entities are represented by disjoint sets of assets.
-Note here that although the two entities may be represented by almost surely disjoint assets, yet they are related by the dependence assumption on the underlying set of assets who risk is given by $\bZ$.
-We provide explicit tail rates and eventually also CoVaR computations under such a set up, assuming different dependence structures for the underlying random vector $\bZ$.
+For example, this covers as well the case where we want to understand the influence of an asset/object on a bank/agent with which it is not connected.
+Note that although the two banks/agents may be represented by almost surely disjoint assets, yet they are related by the dependence assumption on the underlying set of assets whose risk is given by $\bZ$.
+We provide explicit tail rates and eventually also CoVaR computations under such a setup, assuming different dependence structures for the underlying random vector $\bZ$.

-\begin{proposition}[i.i.d. case] Let $\bZ\in\R_+^d$ be a random vector with i.i.d. components $Z_1,\ldots,Z_d$ with distribution function $F_\alpha$ where $\ov F_\alpha \in\RV_{-\alpha}$, $\alpha>0$, $b_1(t)=F_{\alpha}^{\leftarrow}\left(1-1/t\right)$ and $b_i(t)={b_1(t^{1/i})}$.
+\begin{proposition}[i.i.d. case] Let $\bZ\in\R_+^d$ be a random vector with i.i.d. components $Z_1,\ldots,Z_d$ with distribution function $F_\alpha$ where $\ov F_\alpha \in\RV_{-\alpha}$, $\alpha>0$, $b_1(t)=F_{\alpha}^{\leftarrow}\left(1-1/t\right)$ and $b_i^{\leftarrow}(t)={(b_1^{\leftarrow}(t))^{i}}$.
 Further, let $\bA \in \R_+^{2 \times d}$ be a random matrix with almost surely no trivial rows, independent of $\bZ$ and suppose $\max_{\ell\in \mathbb{I}_d}\P(\min\{a_{1\ell},a_{2\ell}\}>0)=0$ and $\E\|\bA\|^{2\alpha+\epsilon}<\infty$ for some $\epsilon>0$.
-Then $(X_1,X_2)\in\MRV(2\alpha,b_2,\overline{\mu}_2,\E_2^{(2)})$ where
+Then $(X_1,X_2)^\top\in\MRV(2\alpha,b_2,\overline{\mu}_2,\E_2^{(2)})$ where

 Moreover, as $t\to\infty$,

 Additionally, for $0<\upsilon<1$ we have as $\gamma\downarrow 0$,

 Finally, $\text{ECI}(X_1|X_2)=1$. \end{proposition}